openshift-service-mesh/sail-operator/docs/ossm/injection/README.md

       template:
         metadata:
           labels:
             sidecar.istio.io/inject: 'false'
     ```

-1. If the Deployment was already running, it will need to be restarted for sidecar injection to occur:
-    ```bash
-    oc rollout restart deployment details-v1
-    ```
+    > Note: Adding the label to the `Deployment`'s top level `labels` section will not impact sidecar injection.

+Updating the deployment will result in a rollout, where a new `ReplicaSet` is created with updated pod(s).

-1. Once restarted, verify that the excluded pod does not contain a sidecar container, and shows "1/1" containers "Running":
+1. Verify that the updated pod(s) do not contain a sidecar container, and shows "1/1" containers "Running":
     ```bash
     oc get pods -n bookinfo
     NAME                              READY   STATUS    RESTARTS   AGE